btopro/btopro-gravcms/pages/blog/critique-action/page.md

 >
 > I know together we can fundamentally transform education.
 >
-> I know that by transforming education, we will change the world."
+> I know that by transforming education, we will change the world.
 >
-> You, right now
+> You, just now

 ## Action
 Together, I know there is nothing we can't build, nothing we can't solve, and no limit to our ability to not just critique the industry; but to change if for the better.
 Anyone _only_ telling you the system is broken, or that _others are wrong_, yet offer _no tangible solution_, are not people to continue following blindly.
 Heed their words?
 Absolutely.
 Critique, even from legacy career titles is important as a foundation.
 Critical analysis makes us stronger after all.